QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+416 Pascal Haberkorn, Corinna Mack, and Manuel Giuliani.
+2026. **Exploring the Potential of Dialogue-Based Robots to Motivate Social Connection in Older Adults.** In Companion Proceedings of the 21st ACM/IEEE International Conference on Human-Robot Interaction (HRI Companion ’26), March 16–19, 2026, Edinburgh, Scotland, UK.
+ACM, New York, NY, USA, 5 pages. <https: //doi.org/10.1145/3776734.3794483>

 415 **Shared Experiences in Post-Rehabilitation COPD Care Management: A Qualitative Study From Patient and Care Manager Perspectives.** Espérance Moine, Mathis Brusseau, François Alexandre, Sophie Gendrault, Nelly Heraud.
 05 May 2026 Health Expectations. <https://doi.org/10.1111/hex.70680>

 414 **Navigating the Educational Shift: An In-Depth Analysis of the Intersection of Male Enrollments and Program of Study.** K S Minnocci, Thesis.
 Fairfield University.
 2026